tamu-edu/scrollstats/paper/paper.md

 (\autoref{fig:figure2}).
 Then, from each 1-D signal, the ridge's amplitude, width, and spacing (distance from the previous ridge) can be calculated at every intersection of the migration pathway and a ridge (\autoref{fig:figure3}).
+Calculating these metrics for multiple migration pathways may improve upon results from previous studies that calculated similar metrics for a single transect per bend [@strick:2018; @nagy:2020] by capturing the spatial variability in these metrics across the bend.

 The intersections of migration pathways and ridge lines form a migrationally relevant grid, which allows for the measurements at each intersection to be